 There are no signs from the main road to Scotty’s Castle indicating a turn off for the Racetrack Playa, but your turn off is at the road that leads to the Ubehebe Crater – and instead of going up to the crater via the small paved narrow one-way road, turn onto the dirt road where there is actually a sign for the Racetrack Playa.
 This is a very scenic location although beware of the extreme heat in the summertime and carry plenty of water.
 The entire area from the main road to the Racetrack Playa is a few thousand feet higher than the main Death Valley Floor so when its in the high 120’s it may be in the low to mid 110’s in this area!
 The road hits Teakettle Junction (look for all the real tea kettles hanging from the sign – great photo opp!) and soon thereafter the Playa comes into view.

 The main feature from afar is the Grandstand – an outcrop of greyish colored rocks that towers above the flat playa floor.
 If dry, you can walk out to the Grandstand in merely several minutes from the nearby dirt parking space next to the dirt road.
 You can climb up the rocks and from the upper most part you have great views overlooking the entire playa.
 It is best to not walk on the playa when its wet as footprints will scar the surface for a number of years.
 The playa itself is composed of thousands of 3-4 inch hexagonal pieces of dirt – left there from sediment that forms when the water dries up each year.
 Except for the intrusion of the Grandstand and a few rocks scattered about the only thing you will see on the playa is its dirt surface.
+Several rocks slightly to the east of the Grandstand look like they may be staged – to visually present an example of ‘moving rocks’.
+Most likely these are fake and someone carefully curated them here.

 The best examples of the famous “moving rocks” are on the south end of the Playa – a small dirt parking lot is located here from which its a 1/4 to 1/2 mile walk to most of the rocks.
 Unless you want a long walk, don’t waste your time walking from the Grandstand dirt parking area next to the road via the playa to its southern end.
 This walk only parallels the main dirt road and as mentioned above, there is a parking lot much closer to the Moving Rocks, then the parking area at the Grandstand.
 Look for the neat trails these rocks leave in the bed of the playa when they move.
 Some of the trails indicate the rocks have changed directions, some many times as evidenced by their “Z” formations left in the bed of the playa (the tracks are created by events of water and ice combined with high winds).
 If you are there on a crowded holiday weekend you might have to wait a few minutes in line at the biggest of the rocks.. although often there won’t be many people here at all.